 Go and have some fun on the lake – it’s a huge playground.

-The other alternative is to fly fish the Tongariro River or at one of the many river mouths.
-There are plenty of great guides in the area but my favourite is Andrew Christmas.
+The other alternative is to fly-fish the Tongariro River or at one of the many river mouths.
+There are plenty of great guides in the area, but my favourite is Andrew Christmas.

 For a bit of an adventure try white water rafting with Tongariro River Rafting.
-Garth Oakden is a great operator and is based just south of Turangi.
+Garth Oakden is a great operator based just south of Turangi.
 They offer family rafting catering for young kids as well as more wild trips for those wanting to enjoy the real white water.